Attack surface management is the continuous discovery, inventory, classification and monitoring of an organization's IT infrastructure.

 Penetration testing and red teams provide insight into an attacker's viewpoint, but reconnaissance and attacks are normally launched in a controlled environment or against a specific aspect of the IT environment.
 While still worthwhile, the changing and expanding nature of most environments enables vulnerabilities to go unnoticed and assets to remain untested.

-Shadow IT, for example, has been viewed as a major security risk for more than five years.
+Shadow IT, for example, has long been viewed as a major security risk.
 Eliminating these unknown assets is essential to mitigating threats.

 Security teams must move faster than attackers when vulnerabilities and exploits are disclosed.
 This is only possible if the attack surface is mapped out on a continuous basis.
 With ASM, enterprises can quickly shut down shadow IT assets, unknown and orphaned apps, exposed databases and APIs, and other potential entry points to mitigate any vulnerabilities that arise.